-Description: The upper side of a male Monarch is bright orange with wide black borders and black veins, while the hindwing has a patch of scent scales (see photo).
+What they look like: The upper side of a male Monarch is bright orange with wide black borders and black veins (see photo).
 The upper side of a female Monarch is orange-brown with wide black borders and blurred black veins.
 Both sexes have white spots on the borders and apex.

 How big are they?
 Wing span: 3 3/8 - 4 7/8 inches (8.6 - 12.4 cm)

 Where are they?
 The Monarch range from Southern Canada south through the United States, Central America, and most of South America.
 Monarch are also present in Hawaii, Australia, and the Pacific Islands.
 Monarchs are found in eastern Washington, where they feed on milkweed plants.